Hersh Wolch: Other points of interest

 Wolch holds the rank of Life Master Bridge Player, the highest recognition of achievement for bridge players.
 Wolch has won Provincial Tennis Tournament.
 Wolch has scored a Hole in One in golf.
 He has represented Canada at international Contract Bridge tournaments, won multiple prizes, and once played against Omar Sharif.

 In 2001, Wolch was one of the major shareholders to loan Maple Leaf Distillers 3.1 million to help it expand and meet an agreement with Pernod Ricard, the third-largest wine distributor in the world.
-Wolch is a current director of Salibury House Restaurants, based in Winnipeg, Manitoba.
+Wolch was a director of Salibury House Restaurants, based in Winnipeg, Manitoba.

 Personal life

 Mr. Wolch married Linda Nodder in 1969 and they eventually had five children together: Amanda, Eden, Glynnis, Shana and Gavin.
 The couple divorced in 1996.
-He was married to Sheilah Martin, a lawyer, professor, judge, and nominee for the Supreme Court of Canada from 2000 until his death in 2017.
+He was married to Sheilah Martin, a lawyer, professor, judge, and puisne justice of the Supreme Court of Canada from 2000 until his death in 2017.